York Street Aid

 Who can apply?

-Applicants must be referred by a relevant support organisation that has assessed their circumstances and can confirm that they are in need of the funding, and this funding cannot be found elsewhere.
+To ensure people’s wellbeing, applicants need to be referred by a relevant local support organisation that has assessed their circumstances and can confirm their need of the funding.

 There are three criteria that people must meet in order to be eligible for a Street Aid grant:

 - The grant must be for something that would help the person get off, or stay off, the streets.
-We encourage people to be creative as to what that ‘something’ could be – we don’t restrict what people apply for, as long as it will practically help the person to get off, or stay off, the streets.
+Please feel free to be creative as to what that ‘something’ could be – we don’t restrict what people apply for, as long as it will practically help the person to get off, or stay off, the streets – see examples below in ‘Recently awarded grants’.
 The grant cannot be used for things that will help the person live on the streets, such as a sleeping bag or tent.

 - The person must be a resident of, or have strong links to the city of York.